 Gwen Montoya is an unschooling, single mom to Jamie and Zoe.
-She is pretty adept at weaving her work as a digital marketing consultant into their unschooling days.
+She is pretty adept at weaving her work as a digital marketing consultant for Caseo LTD into their unschooling days.
 I enjoy reading snippets of their lives on Facebook, so I was excited when she agreed to chat with me about relationships and the creative ways we can find to meet everyone’s needs as we move through challenges, when we trust each other and work together.

 Quote of the Week

 “Building the little bits of trust—I mean, it’s not big things that happen; it’s not giant big grand gestures of trust.
 It’s every single day; it’s little things that build on each other.” ~ Gwen Montoya

 Can you share with us a bit about you and your family, and how you came to unschooling?